Zalexanninev15/PFT2/README.md

       *It looks like this: COMX, where X is the number*

-3. In the end, it should turn out to the right "**YES YES**", so you have done everything😊
+2. In the end, it should turn out to the right "**YES YES**", so you have done everything😊

-4. Select the action you need from "Actions"
+3. Select the action you need from "Actions"

-5. Fill in the necessary fields in the "Main Window"
+4. Fill in the necessary fields in "Dump and Flash"

-6. Click " DO IT!" and wait for the end of the process
+5. Click button (before "Do IT!") and wait for the end of the process

    **P.S.** *In some cases, especially when after creating a dump you take to firmware, errors may pop up in the command line.
 If everything ends with success, reading/writing sectors will reach 0 and there will be no errors at the end - then with a 99.7% probability you will have everything*👌
    *If you still want to be safe (or you have a mistake), then **you should**:*